-Lumps of dough fried in oil might seem humble – but oliebollen have a long and storied past in Dutch culture.
-As we learn from Chef Eric Meursing at De Culinaire Werkplaats in Amsterdam, they have been depicted in fine art going back centuries – and it’s just not New Years Eve without an oil ball.
+Lumps of dough fried in oil might seem humble – but oliebollen have a long and storied place in Dutch culture.
+As Rico learned from Chef Eric Meursing at De Culinaire Werkplaats in Amsterdam, they’ve been depicted in fine art going back centuries – and in Holland, it’s just not New Years Eve without an oil ball.

 Rico Gagliano: How did oliebollen come to be in the Netherlands?

-Rico Gagliano: That was the Dutch tweak on the German cookie, is just make it large?
+Rico Gagliano: That was the Dutch tweak on the German cookie, was just to make it large?

 Eric Meursing: Yeah, make it large, and put currants in it.
 Raisins and currants.